-The English High Court has recently considered the principles relating to FRAND obligations in Unwired Planet International Ltd v Huawei Technologies Co.
+The English High Court has considered the principles relating to FRAND obligations in Unwired Planet International Ltd v Huawei Technologies Co.
 Ltd & Anor (Rev 2) [2017] EWHC 2988 (Pat).
 At first instance, the judge set out the correct approach for determining the FRAND rate, which should eliminate hold-up and reverse hold-up, and took into account the total royalty burden.
 Birss J also held (among other things) that:

-- the FRAND undertaking given to the standard-setting body ETSI is a legally enforceable obligation; it is not necessary to rely on competition law to enforce the FRAND undertaking, and the boundaries of the FRAND obligation and competition law are not the same; - there is only one set of licence terms that are FRAND in a given set of circumstances; - FRAND characterises both the terms of the licence and the process by which it must be negotiated; - offers in negotiation at rates that are not FRAND but do not disrupt or prejudice the negotiation are legitimate; and - seeking an injunction on an SEP without giving prior notice will necessarily be an abuse of a dominant position.
+- the FRAND undertaking given to the standard-setting body ETSI is a legally enforceable obligation; it is not necessary to rely on competition law to enforce the FRAND undertaking, and the boundaries of the FRAND obligation and competition law are not the same; - there is only one set of licence terms that are FRAND in a given set of circumstances;

+- FRAND characterises both the terms of the licence and the process by which it must be negotiated; - offers in negotiation at rates that are not FRAND but do not disrupt or prejudice the negotiation are legitimate; and - seeking an injunction on an SEP without giving prior notice will necessarily be an abuse of a dominant position.
 Seeking an injunction with sufficient notice is capable of being an abuse of dominance, depending on the circumstances; the judgment of the CJEU in Huawei v ZTE sets out standards of expected behaviour, but not a rigid set of rules that must be followed to avoid abuse.

-At the time of writing, an appeal against this decision was pending at the Court of Appeal.
-Further decisions since Unwired Planet have confirmed the jurisdiction of the English court to grant a global FRAND declaration (Conversant Wireless Licensing SARL v Huawei Technologies Co Ltd [2018] EWHC 808 (Pat), also subject to a pending appeal), and considered the extent to which corporate affiliates are bound by the ETSI FRAND undertaking (Apple Retail UK Ltd v Qualcomm (UK) Ltd [2018] EWHC 1188 (Pat)).
+Unwired Planet was appealed at the Court of Appeal (Unwired Planet International Ltd & Anor v Huawei Technologies Co Ltd & Anor [2018] EWCA Civ 2344).
+This upheld the first instance decision of Birss J in all material respects.
+Further decisions have confirmed the jurisdiction of the English court to grant a global FRAND declaration (Conversant Wireless Licensing SARL v Huawei Technologies Co Ltd [2018] EWHC 808 (Pat); Huawei Technologies Co Ltd v Conversant Wireless Licensing SARL [2019] EWCA Civ 38), and considered the extent to which corporate affiliates are bound by the ETSI FRAND undertaking (Apple Retail UK Ltd v Qualcomm (UK) Ltd [2018] EWHC 1188 (Pat)).
+At the time of writing, the Supreme Court had given permission to Huawei to appeal Unwired Planet, and to Huawei and ZTE to appeal Conversant.